Agroinformatics-UIUC/trial_characterization/README.md

 | Longitude | Longitude of the trial point |
 | Crop | soybean or maize |
 | Genetics | For soybean: maturity group (0 to 6, by 1) For corn: RM (80 to 130, by 5) |

+# How to Run

+Create a results folder and place the input.csv inside.
+Open 1_input_to_sf.R, which is found in trial_characterization/Codes/1_input_to_sf.R.
+Edit 1_input_to_sf.R line 3 to the full path to the folder where you want your characterization results.
+Edit 1_input_to_sf.R line 6 to full path to where you have the trial_characterization folder.
+Run files 1_input_to_sf.R, 2_weather_downloader.R, 3_soils_manager.R, and 4_simA_manager.R, which are found in trial_characterization/Codes.
+Your outputs will be in trial_characterization_box/output in the results folder.

 # Output variables